zsonnen/blackjack/README.md

   - If initial two cards dealt add to 21, player has `BlackJack` and is paid at 1.5:1 wager placed (ex: getting a BlackJack on an $100 wager would earn $150)

   - Any non-blackjack win: hand is paid 1:1 match of wager placed for that hand

+  Other features:  not utilized in the game, but included
+  - Deck method `deck_card_visuals` will display a card-reprensation visual for each card in the Deck
+  - Deck method `deck_visual` will display card-representation visuals for the Full deck in 4 rows, each row a different suit